themightywolfie/Word_Doc_Generator/README.md

 # Word_Doc_Generator
 Students in engineering are required to create a docx file for all the practicals they perform in labs.
 The most annoying and tedious task is to format the data.
 To save time, I created a Python program to generate a docx file with predefined formatting.

+# Instructions and Notes
+1. The program is completely GUI based so no need to worry about running it from CLI
+2. You can add only one picture as of now.
+To add more pictures you will need to add them manually by editing the document
+3. The picture added will be of size 3.5 inches x 2 inches so most probably you will need to resize it

 # Libraries required to run this program
 1. docx2pdf - pip install docx2pdf
 2. python-docx - pip install python-docx